cassidyjames/cassidyjames.github.io/resume.md

 ## Experience

-Ten years of front-end web development, seven years of open source collaboration, and seven years of user experience design and architecture.
+Eleven years of front-end web development, seven years of open source collaboration, and seven years of user experience design and architecture.

 <!--